Felabs1/StarkZuri/README.md

 ### 6. Community Building:

-User Empowerment: By giving users control over their data and participation in governance, StarkJumuia fosters a strong, engaged community within StarkNet.
+User Empowerment: By giving users control over their data and participation in governance, StarkZuri fosters a strong, engaged community within StarkNet.
 Trust and Transparency: The platform’s transparent and decentralized nature builds trust among users, promoting long-term loyalty and community growth.

 ### 7. Innovation and Experimentation:

-New Use Cases: StarkJumuia can serve as a case study for integrating social media with blockchain technology, inspiring new applications and innovative use cases within StarkNet.
+New Use Cases: StarkZuri can serve as a case study for integrating social media with blockchain technology, inspiring new applications and innovative use cases within StarkNet.
 User Feedback Loop: Active community participation and decentralized governance provide continuous feedback, enabling rapid innovation and improvement.

 ### 8. Marketing and Visibility:

-Brand Association: The success of StarkJumuia will elevate StarkNet’s brand, showcasing it as a viable platform for mainstream applications.
+Brand Association: The success of StarkZuri will elevate StarkNet’s brand, showcasing it as a viable platform for mainstream applications.
 Public Awareness: A popular social media platform can significantly raise public awareness about StarkNet and its benefits.